aws/aws-cdk-go/awscdk/awsrds/README.md

 You can access your Aurora DB cluster using the built-in Data API.
 The Data API doesn't require a persistent connection to the DB cluster.
 Instead, it provides a secure HTTP endpoint and integration with AWS SDKs.

-The following example shows granting Data API access to a Lamba function.
+The following example shows granting Data API access to a Lambda function.

 ```go
 var vpc vpc